inet-framework/inet/showcases/tsn/framepreemption/doc/index.rst

 Goals
 -----

-Ethernet frame preemption (802.1Qbu) enables higher priority frames to interrupt the transmission of lower priority frames in the Ethernet MAC layer.
-This facilitates creating low latency for time-critical high-priority frames.
+Ethernet frame preemption is a feature specified in the 802.1Qbu standard that allows higher priority frames to interrupt the transmission of lower priority frames at the Media Access Control (MAC) layer of an Ethernet network.
+This can be useful for time-critical applications that require low latency for high-priority frames.
+For example, in a Time-Sensitive Networking (TSN) application, high-priority frames may contain time-critical data that must be delivered with minimal delay.
+Frame preemption can help ensure that these high-priority frames are given priority over lower priority frames, reducing the latency of their transmission.

-This showcase demonstrates Ethernet frame preemption and examines the latency reduction.
+In this showcase, we will demonstrate Ethernet frame preemption and examine the latency reduction that it can provide.
+By the end of this showcase, you will understand how frame preemption works and how it can be used to improve the performance of time-critical applications in an Ethernet network.

 | INET version: ``4.3``
 | Source files location: `inet/showcases/tsn/framepreemption <https://github.com/inet-framework/inet/tree/master/showcases/tsn/framepreemption>`__